 Is your kitchen pantry in dire need of a makeover?
 Let these pantry organisation tips from Felicity Meredith, fondly known as Fliss, come to your rescue.
-A product stylist from Perth and a lover of interiors and organising, Fliss recently shared her very own pantry makeover featuring Kitchen Warehouse’s Kitchen Pro Denny Canisters through her blog.
+A product stylist and a lover of interiors and organising, Fliss recently shared her very own pantry makeover featuring Kitchen Warehouse’s Kitchen Pro Denny Canisters through her blog.
 Read on Fliss’ suggestions on pantry organising and let her insights help you conquer the clutter.

 Fliss shares that she has always been into decorating and arranging things in order.
 When asked what inspired her to make this lovely makeover, she said “I’ve always loved organising and decorating so when we first got our own place I knew our pantry was one of the areas I wanted to organise.
 My partner and I both work long hours so it makes life easier having our pantry organised, being able to find things quickly and to easily see when we are running low on something.”